-- Working hours considered are from Monday to Friday, with 8-hour shifts - All national and state holidays are observed - The project financing approval for project implementation and issuance of all environmental permits is scheduled for June 30, 2024 - The basic engineering is scheduled to start in June 2024 - The earthworks are expected to start in April 2025 - The transmission line is expected in October 2025 - The property acquisition for the freshwater pump station and pipeline is scheduled to end in April 2025 - The expected date for mine production is July 2026 (First Production) and Sublevel Stoping in October 2027 - The commissioning date is expected to start in July 2026 - The expected date for the first production is November 2026 - These calculations include productivity factors
+- Working hours considered are from Monday to Friday, with 8-hour shifts. - All national and state holidays are observed. - The Project financing approval for Project implementation and issuance of all environmental permits is scheduled for June 30, 2024. - The basic engineering is scheduled to start in June 2024. - The earthworks are expected to start in April 2025. - The transmission line is expected in October 2025. - The property acquisition for the freshwater pump station and pipeline is scheduled to end in April 2025. - The expected date for mine production is July 2026 (first production) and sublevel stoping in October 2027. - The commissioning date is expected to be July 2026. - The first production is expected in November 2026. - These calculations include productivity factors. - Schedule durations for the procurement packages are based on quotes received from the market during the Project FS phase.